 This task begins with identification of the test lead wire.
 This task ends when a determination is made about whether valid data may be obtained using the test lead wire.

+The performance of this covered task may require the performance of other covered tasks such as:

+-- Measure Structure-to-soil Potentials (reference Task 1.1).

 This task does not include but may lead to the performance of other covered tasks such as:

-Measure Structure-to-soil Potentials (reference Task 1.1);

 Repair or Replace Damaged Test Lead (reference Task 2.2);

 Install Test Leads by Nonexothermic Welding Methods (reference Task 2.3);